grazirs/rails-contacts/README.md

 # Rails-Contacts

 - This project was carried out using the Ruby language, version 3.1.0 and Rails 6.1.4.4
-- The goal of this project is to build an application application to save user contact data containing multiple phones, but without creating the controller and view, just the model.
+- The goal of this project is to build an MVC application to save user contact data containing multiple phones.
+- You can see, create, edit, save and delete a contact.

 ## Run